 View a map of the area.

-An information session/open house for new students is typically held in mid October.
-Students should start looking for postings on both the CFE website and the News and Events monitors around the school starting in October.
+An information session/open house for new students is typically held in October.
+Students should start looking for postings on both the CFE website and the News and Events monitors around the school starting in September.

 Undergraduates need to apply to the fund in October of their junior year in order to be considered for a spot in the program.
 For more information about the application process, visit our How To Apply section on the undergraduate page.